 Packing light is hard for everyone.
 If, like me, your clothes are a bit bigger than average, it can feel 10 times more difficult!
 Staying within a 🎒 one bag travel style, ⚖️ under baggage weight limits, and meeting 📏 carry-on bag dimensions is a challenge.

 As an expert at packing plus size clothing in ultra-compact luggage, today I’m sharing my method.
-You’ll learn what works and what doesn’t work, plus size packing list essentials, tips for creating a plus-size capsule travel wardrobe, and more.
+You’ll learn what works and what doesn’t work, plus size packing list essentials, tips for creating a plus-size capsule travel wardrobe, how to pack plus size clothes to save space, and more.